llnbn/llnbn/README.md

 ### Hello people, I am Allan! 👋
-I have a bachelor's degree in Computer Engineering<br/>
+I have a bachelor's degree in Computer Engineering and now I am pursuing a master's degree in Computer Science at CIn - UFPE.<br/>
 I am enthusiast on competitive programming and computation theory.<br/>
-I program mainly in C/C++ with a focus on the development of embedded systems.<br/>
+I program mainly in C/C++ with a focus on the development of embedded systems.

-💻 System Analyst @ iCarros.<br/>
+💻 System Analyst at icarros.<br/>
-💻 Project Manager @ Smart4i.<br/>
+💻 Project Manager at Smart4i.
-📖 Researcher @ GComPI IFPB - CG.

 ##### 💬 You can ask me about:
 * Algorithms